Will taking Armour thyroid help you lose weight, feel better, and have more energy?

 The presence of leptin resistance creates hormonal havoc which results in weight loss resistance despite changes to your diet and to the amount that you exercise.

 You simply won’t lose weight until it is treated.

 And, to make matters worse – high levels of leptin actually decrease T4 to T3 conversion (14) in the body.

 How do you know if you have Leptin resistance?

-Leptin levels can be tested easily in the serum and fasting leptin levels higher than 10-12 indicate leptin resistance.
+Leptin levels can be tested easily in the serum and fasting leptin levels higher than 10-12 indicate the presence of leptin resistance.

-It’s important to note that leptin resistance is generally a late finding and indicates that heavy metabolic damage has occurred.
+It’s important to note that leptin resistance is generally a late finding and usually indicates that heavy metabolic damage has already occurred.

 Leptin resistance is often accompanied by insulin resistance and thyroid resistance (all three conditions are caused by the same thing).